Server & API

 The alert history is visible in the Alert Details page of any alert and also

-by using the alerta
+by using the alerta command-line tool history sub-command.

 For example, it will show whether an alert status change happened as a result of operator (external) action or an automatic correlation (auto) action.